jython/book/sandbox/functions.rst

       return n * 2

 Normal usage can treat function definitions as being very simple.
 But there's subtle power in every piece of the function definition, due to the fact that Python is a dynamic language.
-We look at these pieces from both the beginning and advanced perspective.
+We look at these pieces from both a simple (the more typical case) and a more advanced perspective.

 We will also look at some alternative ways of creating functions in a later section.

-The ``def`` Keyword
+The :keyword:`def` Keyword
 ~~~~~~~~~~~~~~~~~~~

-Using ``def`` for *define* seems simple enough, and this keyword
+Using :keyword:`def` for *define* seems simple enough, and this keyword
 certainly can be used to declare a function just like you would in a
 static language.
 You should write most code that way in fact.

 However, the more advanced usage is that a function definition can
 occur at any level in your code and be introduced at any time.
 Unlike
 the case in a language like C or Java, function definitions are not
 declarations.
-Instead they are executable statements.
+Instead they are *executable statements*.
 You can nest
 functions, and we'll describe that more when we talk about nested
 scopes.
 And you can do things like conditionally define them.